Civil Monetary Penalty Reinvestment Program

 The required templates accepted only through eVA can be accessed below for your reference:

 - CMP-RP Application Budget Example [xlsx]

 Note: Applications must be submitted electronically via eVA no later than 5:00pm, EST, February 28, 2022.

 The Virginia General Assembly has appropriated CMP Reinvestment funds for DMAS and CMS-approved projects that protect or improve the quality of life and care of individuals residing in nursing facilities.
 Through an annual application submission and review process, DMAS will review project applications and determine which projects will move forward to the U.S. Centers for Medicare & Medicaid Services (CMS) for consideration.
 If approved by CMS, DMAS will oversee project progress by way of reviewing obligatory quarterly and final program and financial reports.

 The Department of Medical Assistance Services (DMAS) announces projects that have received funding from the CMP Reinvestment fund.
-The Centers for Medicare and Medicaid Services (CMS) approved funding for the following six projects during the 2018 cycle and the following two projects during the 2019 cycle, as well as two initiatives in response to COVID-19:
+The Centers for Medicare and Medicaid Services (CMS) approved funding for the following projects: